crowdedworldhome

 "Phở comparable to that sold by Ut Nhung is found at Phở Dau (288/M1 Nam Ky Khoi Nghia, D3, Tel: 846 5866), where they dish up leaner meat and lighter soup.
 Not quite as hearty as the Nguyen Thien Thuat shack, the soup is still a very tasty, sweet and sour broth.
 The phở is served with parsley garnish, but no other additions are on the table.
 Itfs just beef noodle soup, straight.
 And it's good.

 "Phở Dau has possibly the best pho location in town amidst some alleys where four hems meet and open up into a charming little square in the center of a city block.
 But the nice neighborhood has its price at VND24,000 to VND30,000 a bowl.
-The shop serves a selection of five pho bo choices: Tai (rare flank), nam (well-done flank), chin (well-done brisket), gau (beef fat) and gan (tendon)."
+The shop serves a selection of five pho bo choices: the aforementioned tai, nam (well-done flank), chin (well-done brisket), gau (beef fat) and gan (tendon)."

 For the complete Jon Dillingham guide to the best phở shacks in Saigon and Ho Chi Minh City, click here.